 You’ll assess your own leadership strengths and weaknesses to develop a plan of action to develop and refine your leadership competencies.
 You’ll research well-known leadership theories and present-day leadership trends.
 Upon completion of the course sequence, you’ll use at least one research method to create a research-ready proposal.

 PK-12 Educational Leadership: If you are a principal with aspirations of obtaining a district-level position or an experienced superintendent looking to raise the bar for yourself and those around you, you’ll find the expertise at Franklin to help you achieve your goals.
-From curriculum development and learning assessment provided through our International Institute for Innovative Instruction to long-standing teacher-preparation programs offered through our College of Education, Franklin’s reputation for creating high-achieving education professionals is reflected throughout the PK-12 educational leadership focus area.
+From curriculum development and learning assessment provided through our International Institute for Innovative Instruction to long-standing teacher-preparation programs offered through our School of Education, Franklin’s reputation for creating high-achieving education professionals is reflected throughout the PK-12 educational leadership focus area.

 Higher Education Leadership: Learn to lead and innovate in the increasingly competitive higher education industry.
 While the reward of working in higher education is undeniable, navigating a multitude of challenges that range from rising tuition costs and lower completion rates to changing instruction models requires new thinking to be successful.
 As a doctoral student at Franklin, which is well-regarded for its accessibility, adaptability and responsiveness, you’ll gain fresh perspective as you are guided by mentors who have tackled issues similar to those that challenge you.